-It can be difficult to objectively judge the quality of a LUT being provided when applied to real footage.
-Here are two simple methods that help you to analyze a LUT is using a Test Chart.
+It can be difficult to objectively judge the quality of a LUT being provided when applied to real-life footage.
+For me personally, I think the easiest way to analyze a LUT is using a Test Chart.

-For your information, these tested LUTs come from very popular, successful, and expensive LUT packages.
-The companies behind it call themselves “Leading Developer”, “Industry standard” and write sentences like: “Trusted and used by professional” on their websites and name customers like: Netflix, Sony and Universal, Nike, Adidas, on their pages.
-But none of the LUTs I’ve tested so far are “professional”.
+These tested LUTs come from very popular and expensive LUT packages.
+The people behind it describe themselves as “Leading Developer”, “Industry standard” and write sentences like “Trusted by professionals” on their websites.
+They name clients like: Netflix, Sony, Universal, Nike, Adidas, on their pages.
+But none of these LUTs I’ve tested so far are “professional”.
 Quite the opposite.

 Let’s summarize the most important points:

-- In my latest “Soft 2 Strip” Project you can see the strength of a Power Grade which I build around a Kodak 2383 LUT.
-This is a good example of how PowerGrades and a clean LUT work perfectly together.
+In my latest “Soft 2 Strip” Project you can see the strength of a Power Grade which I build around a Kodak 2383 LUT.
+This is a good example of how PowerGrades and a clean LUT works perfectly well together.